islemamrani/XO/README.md

 ## ❌⭕️
-# A simple Tic Tac Toe game in pure C with implemented computer logic.
+# A simple TUI Tic Tac Toe game in pure C with implemented computer logic.
 This project is under the MIT license.
 This project does not use any external libraries except the standard ones.